 Haritaki fruit is known for its properties that can remove toxins from the body and can boost the digestive system.
 It also helps the body in many ways such as heartburn, prevents bloating and helps in the proper assimilation of food in the stomach.

-Beside these properties Haritaki is also known as a natural blood purifier that can help to eliminate toxins in the body.
+Besides these properties, Haritaki is also known as a natural blood purifier that can help to eliminate toxins in the body.
 Regular consumption of Haritaki can regulate hunger when combined with proper diet and exercise can be the best ayurvedic medicine to lose weight naturally.

 Haritaki is a wonderful fruit with multiple health benefits.
-It have rich source of Vitamin C and minerals like selenium, manganese, potassium, iron and copper which is beneficial for skin.
-The other properties such as stearic acid tannic acid, gallic acid, palmitic acid, behenic acid and Che bulimic acid helps to eliminate toxins from the body.
+It has a rich source of Vitamin C and minerals like selenium, manganese, potassium, iron, and copper which is beneficial for skin.
+The other properties such as stearic acid tannic acid, gallic acid, palmitic acid, behenic acid, and Che bulimic acid helps to eliminate toxins from the body.

 So consuming haritaki can help the body internally to get your skin clean.
 It also helps to treat acne problems.
 Using Haritaki for glowing skin is simple, mix the powder haritaki with little water and make a paste out of it apply the paste on the affected area on your face.
 Consuming Haritaki internally or external apply both are beneficial for the body.

-Haritaki is one of the most important herb of ayurveda known to cure all stomach related problems such as indigestion, constipation and heartburn very effectively.
-Consuming Haritaki can also provide vitamins-C and minerals live manganese, potassium, iron and copper to the body.
+Haritaki is one of the most important herbs of Ayurveda known to cure all stomach related problems such as indigestion, constipation, and heartburn very effectively.
+Consuming Haritaki can also provide vitamins-C and minerals live manganese, potassium, iron, and copper to the body.

 Haritaki increases mucus production in the stomach forming a protective barrier, preventing heartburn and ulcer.
 To deal with acidity problems take 1/4 teaspoon of haritaki powder, mixed in hot water and drink it within a week you will find the problem disappears.